ElliotMebane/HeartRateMonitor_Win_And_Hololens_SampleProject/README.md

 -----------

+2018/11/11
 Plugin Testing and Confirmation
+Successful Build and test on HoloLens HRM Plugin version: 1.3.4.0

 I will occasionally update my toolset and republish to HoloLens to confirm that everything is still working.
-Below is the latest toolset I tested with:
+This is the toolset used in my latest test:

-2018/11/11
-Successful Build and test on HoloLens HRM Plugin version: 1.3.4.0

 Unity Editor Version: 2017.4.14f1
 (as seen in: ProjectSettings > ProjectVersion.txt)